reail-iitd/goalnet/README.md

 5. Vocab embeddings (other than avg)
 6. DGL graph has all_object nodes irrespective of the domain --> prediction on all_objects --> masking
 6. Masking based on object set (for likelihood scores)

+Shreya TO DOs:
+1. Try ovrefitting on training data
+    a.
+Use Hetero GAT
+    b.
+Hyperparameter Tuning
+2. Resolve segfault issue in planner